Become a Travel Writer in Japan With Global Hobo

 - Note that flights are not included!
 Sorry, but we couldn’t possibly tee up deals with every airline and from every city in the world.

-- $3599 per person to cover twin-share accommodation, language classes, cooking school and writing workshops.
-If you want your own room, the price will be raised to $3999.
+- $3450 per person to cover shared accommodation, language classes, cooking school and writing workshops.

 - Note that this price is in Australian dollars.